trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

 them.

-To ensure that all inserted rows for a given partition end up on a single node, the redistribution hash on the partition key/bucket column(s) is applied to the page partition key(s).
+To ensure that all inserted rows for a given partition end up on a single node, the redistribution hash on the partition key/bucket columns is applied to the page partition keys.
 As a result of the hash, all rows for a specific partition/bucket hash together, whether they were ``MATCHED`` rows or ``NOT MATCHED`` rows.